You can see

 binoculars. . .

 Many of those bright points of light that we call "stars" are not stars at all.
 Some are planets, many are distant galaxies, and others are clouds of gas and dust called nebulae (plural for nebula).
-When this picture was posted in March of 2004, was an especially good time to take a look at Jupiter.
-With a telescope you would have clearly seen Jupiter and some of its moons, which were discovered by Galileo in 1610.
-Jupiter is often the brightest object in the eastern night sky, and that was the case in March of 2004.
-If you didn’t have a telescope, you didn’t have to miss out . . .
-Jupiter and some of its moons were easily visible with a quality pair of binoculars.
-The moons didn't look as big as they are in the image on the right, but you would have seen them
+When this picture was posted in March of 2004, it was an especially good time to see Jupiter.
+October and November of 2011 provide another great opportunity to see the gas giant.
+With a telescope you can clearly see Jupiter and some of its moons, which were discovered by Galileo in 1610.
+In spring of 2004 Jupiter was often the brightest object in the eastern night sky.
+That's the case again this fall (2011), and if you don't have a telescope you don't need to miss out . . .
+Jupiter and some of its moons are easily visible with a quality pair of binoculars.
+The moons don't look as big as they are in the image on the right, but you can seen them

 Galileo rocked the boat . . .